-When oil prices are relatively low, and the status of U.S. government incentives has continued uncertainty, a predictable downturn in biofuel and biochemical related industries brings with it increased participant discomfort, leading to more lawsuits and finding the right biochemical or biofuels expert witness become paramount.
-Those of us that have been in the “bioeconomy” for any length of time have seen this cyclical nature, and the quite natural anxieties when downturns occur.
-As with any specialized area, bioeconomy related litigation requires the assistance of experienced experts to help in determining what went wrong, what might have been done to prevent it, and the economic impact of these failures.
-This article provides a short overview of the bioeconomy “expert witness”, where to find them and qualifications to look for.
+When oil prices are relatively low, and the status of U.S. government incentives has continued uncertainty, a predictable downturn in biofuel and biochemical-related industries increases participant discomfort, leading to more lawsuits and finding the right biochemical or biofuels expert witnesses become paramount.
+Those of us who have been in the “bioeconomy” for a long time have seen this cyclical nature and the quite natural anxieties when downturns occur.
+As with any specialized area, bioeconomy-related litigation requires the assistance of experienced experts to help determine what went wrong, what might have been done to prevent it, and the economic impact of these failures.
+This article briefly overviews the bioeconomy “expert witness,” where to find them, and the qualifications to look for.

-The term “bioeconomy” refers to the production of renewable biological resources, and the conversion of these resources and waste streams into value added products, such as food, feed, fuel, bio-based products and bioenergy.
-For the purposes of this article, we will speak of the bioeconomy as including commercial or industrial products composed in whole, or in part, of biological products – including renewable agricultural and forestry materials.
-Example would be various types of renewable chemicals and biofuels, covering such industries as ethanol, biodiesel, biomass power, renewable chemicals, renewable jet fuels, pyrolysis, hydrolysis, gasification, waste-to-energy, anaerobic digestion, torrefaction, wastewater treatment, butanol, steam reformation, biochar, carbonization and biogas.
+The term “bioeconomy” refers to the production of renewable biological resources and the conversion of these resources and waste streams into value-added products, such as food, feed, fuel, bio-based products, and bioenergy.
+This article will speak of the bioeconomy as including commercial or industrial products composed in whole or in part of biological products – including renewable agricultural and forestry materials.
+Examples would be various types of renewable chemicals and biofuels, covering such industries as ethanol, biodiesel, biomass power, renewable chemicals, renewable jet fuels, pyrolysis, hydrolysis, gasification, waste-to-energy, anaerobic digestion, torrefaction, wastewater treatment, butanol, steam reformation, biochar, carbonization, and biogas.

-In lawsuits involving biofuels, biomass, biochemicals, and particularly in those involving some emerging bioeconomy technologies, the attorney’s first order of business should be to obtain a good understanding as to how the system or process in question was designed to work.
-Thus, in bioeconomy related cases, it is crucial early on, to gain both a good understanding of the process involved, and the technical jargon.
-Sometimes, the attorney’s initial education has come solely from his or her client, who may not be quite as knowledgeable as they believe, and who undoubtedly believes that their actions or inaction were correct.
-The takeaway here is to identify and consult with the experts as early as possible.
+In lawsuits involving biofuels, biomass, and biochemicals, and particularly in those involving some emerging bioeconomy technologies, the attorney’s first order of business should be to obtain a good understanding of how the system or process in question was designed to work.
+Thus, in bioeconomy-related cases, it is crucial early on to understand the process involved and the technical jargon.
+Sometimes, the attorney’s initial education has come solely from his or her client, who may not be as knowledgeable as they believe and who undoubtedly believes that their actions or inaction were correct.
+The takeaway is identifying and consulting with the experts as early as possible.

-There are many professionals with chemical, engineering, biology, and/or finance backgrounds, but few that have meaningful experience in these specific areas.
-Thus, the attorney should begin early and start with the understanding that the pool of really good professionals available to serve as experts in these cases is probably limited.
-The attorney must also note that because these are relatively small industries, the true experts may well know each other, and may have worked in some capacity for the companies involved.
-The result is that it may a bit challenging to find a seasoned expert willing to testify in a particular case, so search early and do conflicts checks initially.
-So, what should the attorney look for in these experts and what should he or she expect from them?
-When an expert is initially retained, it is likely to review materials, perhaps make a site visit, and to give his or her thoughts as to what happened and why.
+Many professionals have chemical, engineering, biology, and finance backgrounds, but few have meaningful experience in these areas.
+Thus, the attorney should begin early, understanding that the pool of good professionals available to serve as experts in these cases is probably limited.
+The attorney must also note that because these are relatively small industries, the true experts may know each other and have worked in some capacity for the companies involved.
+Finding a seasoned expert willing to testify in a particular case may be challenging, so search early and do conflict checks initially.
+So, what should the attorney look for in these experts, and what should they expect from them?
+When an expert is initially retained, he is likely to review materials, perhaps visit, and give his or her thoughts on what happened and why.
 This informal opinion is likely needed for the attorney to know the best direction to take in the case.
-However, even in simply this consulting capacity, it is quite likely that the expert will later become a disclosed “expert witness”, so it is obviously important that counsel look toward that end in the initial engagement.
+However, even in this consulting capacity, it is pretty likely that the expert will later become a disclosed “expert witness,” so counsel must look toward that end in the initial engagement.

 The bioeconomy involves many different areas of expertise.
-An engineering question requires a very different skill set than a chemical question, and both are very different from economic or damages questions.
-Thus, one of the initial challenges is to find the expert(s) that fit the exact issue(s) at hand.
-Counsel must determine exactly what they will need as early as possible, and it is a good idea before hiring any expert, to hire and visit with an experienced consultant to make these determinations.
+An engineering question requires a very different skill set than a chemical question, and both are very different from economic or damage questions.
+Thus, one initial challenge is finding the expert(s) that fit the exact issue(s) at hand.
+Counsel must determine precisely what they will need as early as possible.
+Before hiring any expert, it is a good idea to engage and visit with an experienced consultant to make these determinations.

 From the biofuels expert witness perspective, several things should be explored before accepting an engagement.
-Initially, the expert will want a clearly defined scope of what is being sought to make certain they have the proper expertise needed.
-Next, they get a list of everyone involved and expeditiously conduct a “conflicts” check to make certain they are able to accept the engagement.
-At this point, if the expert feels that they have the qualifications and are clear to proceed, they should go over their qualifications with the hiring attorney.
+Initially, the expert will want a clearly defined scope of what is being sought to ensure they have the expertise needed.
+Next, they get a list of everyone involved and expeditiously conduct a “conflicts” check to ensure they can accept the engagement.
+At this point, if the expert feels that they have the necessary qualifications and can proceed, they should go over their capabilities with the hiring attorney.
 It is imperative to be fully candid about everything.
-It is always best to deal with any potential difficulties before accepting the engagement.
-If everyone is satisfied that the expert will fit, and the engagement is probable, the expert should make certain that the attorney is willing to take the time to fully prepare with them.
-This means covering the applicable rules that apply, going over “attorney-client” privilege and “work product” so there is a clear understanding of what will be discoverable, and making certain the expert will be given the materials and time to be fully prepared for all depositions and trial testimony.
+It is always best to deal with potential difficulties before accepting the engagement.
+If everyone is satisfied that the expert will fit, and the engagement is probable, the expert should ensure that the attorney is willing to prepare with them fully.
+This means covering the applicable rules that apply, going over “attorney-client” privilege and “work product.”
+Hence, there is a clear understanding of what will be discoverable, ensuring the expert will be given the materials and time to be fully prepared for all depositions and trial testimony.

 Over the years, I have seen many “experts” who appeared very frustrated with the process.
 Some felt they were not allowed to say everything they desired.
-Others were disturbed that they were not allowed to fully answer questions.
-Some even expressed dismay that they were not notified as to the outcome of the case, or whether their opinion was well received.
-Hearing these complaints leads me to believe that many potential experts have a grave misunderstanding about the process itself and in particular, their role in it.
+Others were disturbed that they were not allowed to answer questions fully.
+Some even expressed dismay that they were not notified about the case’s outcome or whether their opinion was well received.
+Hearing these complaints leads me to believe that many potential experts have a grave misunderstanding about the process and their role in it.
 This leads me to the conclusion that the best experts in bioeconomy matters are working consultants who have some familiarity with the process.

-At Lee Enterprises Consulting, we conduct a series of mandatory trainings for any of our experts who wish us to recommend them as experts in litigation matters.
-In this training we give them a basic understanding of the process and their role in it, an overview of the Rules of Evidence and Rules of Procedure with respect to experts, and the Supreme Court’s criteria and qualifications as an “expert witness”.
-We ask our biofuels expert witness to carefully analyze everything before rendering any opinion, which means refraining from committing to an opinion based on a single phone call unless absolutely certain.
-We instruct them to keep good records, never to hesitate to ask if more information is needed, and to be meticulous in their reports.
-We tell them to carefully evaluate each matter and never feel pressured to come to a conclusion inconsistent with their findings.
-We instruct them always be honest and forthright, and never to compromise their integrity.
-In our opinion, following these guides is what makes a good “expert witness”.
+At Lee Enterprises Consulting, we conduct mandatory training for any of our experts who wish us to recommend them as experts in litigation matters.
+In this training, we give them a basic understanding of the process and their role in it, an overview of the Rules of Evidence and Rules of Procedure concerning experts, and the Supreme Court’s criteria and qualifications as an “expert witness.”
+We ask our biofuels expert witness to carefully analyze everything before rendering any opinion.
+This means refraining from committing to an opinion based on a single phone call.
+We instruct them to keep good records, never hesitate to ask if more information is needed, and to be meticulous in their reports.
+We tell them to carefully evaluate each matter and never feel pressured to conclude inconsistent with their findings.
+We instruct them always to be honest and forthright and never to compromise their integrity.
+We believe following these guides makes a good “expert witness.”

 About the author.
-Wayne Lee is an internationally recognized alternative fuels consultant with over thirty years’ experience.
-He is the CEO of Lee Enterprises Consulting, the world’s largest bioeconomy consulting group, with over 100 internationally recognized professionals, many who serve as as a biochemical or biofuels expert witness.
+Wayne Lee is an internationally recognized alternative fuels consultant with over thirty years of experience.
+He is the Founder Emeritus of Lee Enterprises Consulting, the world’s largest bioeconomy consulting group, with over 170 internationally recognized professionals, many of whom serve as biochemical or biofuels expert witnesses.
 See other articles by this author: The Expert Witness in Bioeconomy Litigation and Economics and Damages in Bioeconomy Litigation.

-As CEO, the author personally leads the Litigation Support section at Lee Enterprises Consulting, Inc. and conducts all initial interviews to determine the exact expertise needed and the best professional to render such advice.
-He oversees the work of the biofuels expert witness, the biochemical expert witness and all others on litigation related teams.
+As Founder Emeritus, the author personally leads the Litigation Support section at Lee Enterprises Consulting and conducts all initial interviews to determine the exact expertise needed and the best professional to render such advice.
+He oversees the work of the biofuels expert witness, the biochemical expert witness, and all others on litigation-related teams.

 Federal Rules of Evidence and applicable state rules.